You know why you were going. The file didn’t show it.

 1. An itinerary that contradicts itself.
 Your form says a ten-day trip.
 Your flight reservation shows eight days.
 Your hotel covers five nights in a different city than your stated destination.
 Each document may look fine alone; together they describe three different trips.
 Officers read them together.

 2. Documents the officer couldn’t verify.
 A booking reference that resolves nowhere is worse than no booking at all — it converts a weak file into an unreliable one.
 This is where fake “dummy tickets” quietly kill applications.
 Before submitting anything, check the PNR yourself on the airline’s website.
-If you can’t verify it, neither can the consulate — and they may conclude you never intended to travel as described.
+If you can’t verify it, neither can the consulate.

 3. Dates that don’t add up.
-The arithmetic kind of inconsistency: a 14-day stay with six nights of accommodation.
+A 14-day stay with six nights of accommodation.
 A return flight before a booked hotel checkout.
 An employer’s leave letter covering different weeks than the trip.
-Small slips, but they directly undermine “conditions of the intended stay”.
+Small slips that go straight to the heart of “conditions of the intended stay”.

 4. A vague trip story.
 “Purpose: tourism” with no cities, no route, no accommodation detail gives the officer nothing to rely on.
 Reliability requires specifics — where, when, how long, where you’ll sleep.

 5. A cover letter that contradicts the file.
 The letter says you’ll visit Paris and Rome; the bookings show only Paris.
 The letter mentions a cousin’s wedding; nothing in the file supports it.
-A cover letter must summarise the evidence, not improvise beyond it.
+A cover letter summarises the evidence.
+It must never improvise beyond it.

 If you read those five and honestly can’t place your file in any of them, look at the documents you didn’t submit.
 Sometimes the plan was consistent but thin — no accommodation shown for half the trip, no return flight, no insurance covering the stated dates.
 An officer can’t rely on a plan that’s mostly blank space.
 Absence is a form of unreliability too.